Blazorise/Blazorise.Articles/news/2022-03-01-release-notes-100/post.md

 We reworked animations, and they are now calculated dynamically in Blazor without the need for any JavaScript.
 Also, with an additional API, you now have more control over the animation.

-- Animated: Controls whether the modal should animate.
+- **Animated**: Controls whether the modal should animate.
-- AnimationDuration: Sets the modal animation duration in ms.
+- **AnimationDuration**: Sets the modal animation duration in ms.

 #### Render Mode

 You can now choose from three different rendering modes on the Modal component, similar to what we already have on the Tabs component.

-- Default: Always renders the modal HTML content to the DOM.
+- **Default**: Always renders the modal HTML content to the DOM.
-- LazyLoad: Lazy loads modal, meaning the modal HTML content will only be rendered/loaded the first time it is visited.
+- **LazyLoad**: Lazy loads modal, meaning the modal HTML content will only be rendered/loaded the first time it is visited.
-- LazyReload: Lazy loads modal every time, meaning the modal HTML content will have its HTML re-rendered to the DOM every time.
+- **LazyReload**: Lazy loads modal every time, meaning the modal HTML content will have its HTML re-rendered to the DOM every time.

 ### Cascading Type Parameter